Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Selenium?

-The most heavily marketed claim - cancer prevention - took a devastating hit.
-The largest and most rigorous trial (over 35,000 men) found selenium supplementation did NOT reduce prostate cancer risk.
-A follow-up analysis actually found a significant increase in high-grade prostate cancer in men who already had adequate selenium levels.
-An earlier, smaller trial had suggested benefit, but it was never replicated.
-The cancer prevention story for selenium is effectively dead in well-nourished populations.
+The pitch you have probably heard - that selenium helps prevent cancer - took a hard hit.
+The largest, most carefully run trial (the SELECT trial, over 35,000 men) found that selenium did NOT reduce prostate cancer risk.
+A follow-up analysis went further: in men who already had enough selenium, it found a significant increase in high-grade prostate cancer.
+An earlier, smaller study had hinted at a benefit, but no one was able to repeat it.
+In well-fed populations, the cancer story is effectively over.

-Selenomethionine is the preferred form - it is incorporated into body proteins in place of methionine, creating a selenium reserve.
-Sodium selenite is cheaper but less bioavailable and not stored the same way.
-Selenium yeast contains a mix of organic selenium compounds, predominantly selenomethionine, and is also well absorbed.
+On forms, selenomethionine is the one to look for.
+Your body slots it into proteins in place of methionine (an amino acid), which builds up a small selenium reserve.
+Sodium selenite is cheaper but your body absorbs less of it and does not store it the same way.
+Selenium yeast is a mix of organic selenium compounds, mostly selenomethionine, and is also well absorbed.

 Does It Work?
 The Evidence